 Child Protection Mediation became part of the Child & Family Services Act in 2006.
 Since that time, many mediators have been added to the provincial roster, but it’s unclear how many remain up-to-date on the legislation, policy directives, and standards associated with child welfare in Ontario.
-This brief guide is a useful resource to quickly access key points related to CP Med for mediators, workers, lawyers, and families…
+This comprehensive guide is a useful resource to quickly access key points related to CP Med for mediators, workers, lawyers, and families…

 The book is focused on providing pragmatic help and written for both the First Responder and the family in an effort to to create conversation around mental wellness.